pydata/numexpr/ANNOUNCE.rst

 This is a maintenance release that fixes several issues, with special emphasis in keeping compatibility with newer NumPy versions.
 Also, initial support for POWER processors is here.
-Thanks to Oleksandr Pavlyk, Breno Leitao, Fernando Seiti Furusato and Antonio Valentino.
+Thanks to Oleksandr Pavlyk, Alexander Shadchin, Breno Leitao, Fernando Seiti Furusato and Antonio Valentino.

 In case you want to know more in detail what has changed in this version, see: